trenskow/isvalid/README.md

 All schemas must have at least a `type`, `post`/`pre` or `equal` validator.

+> There is more information about shortcuts in the [Type Shortcuts](#type-shortcuts) section below.

 ### Validators Available to All Types

 These validators are supported by all types.

 #### `default`
-Defaults data to specific value if data is not present in input.
+Defaults data to a specific value if data is not present in the input.
 It takes a specific value or it can call a function to retrieve the value.

 Type: Any value or a function.